vibewell25/vibewell/docs/docs/guides/terms-and-conditions.md

 ## 15. Governing Law

 These Terms shall be governed by and defined following the laws of [Jurisdiction].
-Vibewell and yourself irrevocably consent that the courts of [Jurisdiction] shall have exclusive jurisdiction to resolve any dispute which may arise in connection with these Terms.
+VibeWell and yourself irrevocably consent that the courts of [Jurisdiction] shall have exclusive jurisdiction to resolve any dispute which may arise in connection with these Terms.

 ## 16. Changes to Terms